Nittany Lions' head coach since 2005; National search will begin immediately

 Wine brings a unique perspective as a former Major League Baseball player; he is currently one of just 13 NCAA Division I coaches out of nearly 300 programs that has played in the big leagues.

-Wine resides in Boalsburg with his son Cory and daughter Mackenzie.
-Cory graduated from Penn State following a stellar four-year baseball career.
-He was selected by the Philadelphia Phillies in the 38th round of the Major League Draft and later played for the Gulf Coast League Phillies.
+Wine resides in Boalsburg with his son Cory (25) and daughter Mackenzie (21).
+Cory graduated from Penn State in 2009 following a stellar four-year baseball career.
+He was selected by the Philadelphia Phillies in the 38th round of June 2009's Major League Draft and later played for the Gulf Coast League Phillies.

 Eight-Year Assistant Coaching Totals